 Other fixatives are likely to be satisfactory.

-The basis of this method is difficult to rationalise.
+- The basis of this method is difficult to rationalise.
 Phenol is acidic and thus lowers the pH.
 This is often used as the basis for explaining the method, but usually an acid dye stains all basic components of the tissue (muscle, cytoplasm, collagen) intensely when applied at an acid pH.
-While eosinophils are intensely stained with this technique, other components that would usually stain with an acidified acid dye are not.
-Phenol can behave like this but the mechanism has not been satisfactorily explained and remains an enigma.
+With this method eosinophils are intensely stained, but other components that would usually stain with an acidified acid dye are not.
+Phenol can have an intensifying effect, as is clear from its inclusion in carbol fuchsin, when it intensifies staining with basic fuchsin, but the mechanism has not been satisfactorily explained.

 Butterworths, London, England.